Take Action to Improve Recyclability

 In the Tool, users can input design elements of their package’s base and additional components, such as an HDPE lotion bottle and its pump, as well as additional packaging like a cardboard multi-pack box.
 The recyclability assessment output helps companies detect where system-level challenges exist—from design to access, MRF capture and end markets—and see what additional resources, industry groups or material coalitions are available for catalyzing change.

 This Tool was built with industry alignment and transparency in mind.
 The Recycling Partnership worked with several industry associations to digitize material design guides and include relevant, well-respected resources in the Tool.
-In addition, the Framework that underpins the Tool was generated with input and expertise from the Circularity Council, a group of 35 industry leaders representing stakeholders from across the recycling value chain.

 Just as recycling system technology, policy, standards and programs continue to evolve, the harmonization of the most current and accurate industry information within the Tool is ongoing.